-Within five (5) calendar days of receiving the timely appeal, the appropriate Appeal Officer(s) shall request that the Title IX Coordinator forward to the Appeal Officer(s): (i) the Investigation Report, (ii) copies of the parties' written impact statements, if any, (iii) the decision made by the Hearing Officer/Decision Maker; and (iv) the Hearing Officer's/Decision Maker's written communications to the Complainant and Respondent informing each of the outcome of the investigation.
-After receiving such a request, the Title IX Coordinator shall forward these documents to the Appeal Officer(s) within three (3) calendar days.
-Within three (3) calendar days of receiving a timely appeal, the Appeal Officer(s) shall forward the appealing party's submission to the other party who shall have five (5) calendar days to submit a written response.
-In most cases, within seven (7) calendar days of receiving the other party's response to the appeal submissions, the Appeal Officer(s) shall decide the appeal and issue a written appeal decision, with the burden on the appealing party to prove one or more of the limited grounds for appeal by a preponderance of the evidence.
-The Appeal Officer(s) shall issue the written appeal decision to the Investigator, the Hearing Officer/Decision Maker, the Complainant and the Respondent.
+Within three (3) calendar days of receiving a timely appeal, the Title IX Coordinator shall forward the appealing party's submission to the other party who shall have five (5) calendar days to submit a written response.
+Thereafter, the Title IX Coordinator will forward to the Appeal Officer(s) the case-related material, including: (i) the Investigation Report, (ii) copies of the parties' written impact statements, if any, (iii) the decision made by the Hearing Officer/Decision Maker; and (iv) the Hearing Officer's/Decision Maker's written communications to the Complainant and Respondent informing each of the outcome of the investigation.
+Within seven (7) days of receiving the case material, the Appeal Officer(s) shall decide the appeal and issue a written appeal decision, with the burden on the appealing party to prove one or more of the limited grounds for appeal by a preponderance of the evidence.
+The Appeal Officer(s) shall issue the written appeal decision simultaneously to the Investigator, the Hearing Officer/Decision Maker, the Complainant and the Respondent.
 The time in which the Appeal Officer(s) will issue this written appeal decision may be extended, based on the complexity of the situation under review.
 The Appeal Officer(s) may affirm the decision in whole or in part, modify the decision, reverse the decision or send it back to the Investigator or Hearing Officer/Decision Maker for further investigation and\or consideration.
 In addition, the Appeal Officer(s) shall forward the appeal decision to any University officials the Appeal Officer(s) believes should be made aware of the appeal decision.
 Unless the Appeal Officer(s) sends the decision back for further investigation, the appeal decision is final.
-When a decision is sent back to the Investigator for further investigation, the Investigator shall issue a revised Investigation Report, which the Complainant and Respondent shall have an opportunity to review, and the Hearing Officer/Decision Maker will consider the new information and render a new decision.
-The parties will then have an opportunity to appeal that decision in accordance with the procedure set forth above.
+When a decision is sent back to the Investigator for further investigation, the Investigator shall issue a revised

+Investigation Report, which the Complainant and Respondent shall have an opportunity to review (Title IX cases only), and the Hearing Officer/Decision Maker will consider the new information and render a new decision.
+The parties will then have an opportunity to appeal that decision in accordance with the procedure set forth above.17